eponsonby/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 **Note**: This is a new field and may not yet be available from your Talent Acquisition System (TAS) vendor.
 Work with your TAS to request the ability to populate this new field.

+### Probationary period

+A link to the probationary period statement is now found in the [Fair and Transparent - Legal and regulatory guidance](../fair-and-transparent/#legal-and-regulatory-guidance) section.
+If your agency has a probationary period longer or shorter than 1 year please continue to indicated that in the Conditions of Employment section.

+### Security and background requirements

+This information has moved to a standard location at the end of the Requirements section named [Background checks and security clearance](../background-check/).

+### Selective service registration

+A link to the Selective service registration policy is now found in the [Fair and Transparent - Legal and regulatory guidance](../fair-and-transparent/#legal-and-regulatory-guidance) section.

 ### Student loan repayment incentive

 We recommend that this information be given in the [Benefits](../../benefits#agency-benefits) section.

-### Security and background requirements

-This information has moved to a standard location at the end of the Requirements section named [Background checks and security clearance](../background-check/).